 Alleva Dairy, otherwise known as the oldest cheese shop in America, is a community staple that has been bringing incomparable Italian cheeses to NYC for 130 years.

-However, the historical Little Italy shop is facing the risk of permanent closure, potentially bringing business at this century-old spot to a halt for good.
+However, the historical Little Italy spot has been facing the risk of permanent closure since the pandemic.
+And now it’s official: Alleva Dairy has closed down in NYC, bringing business at this century-old spot to a halt on 188 Grand Street, according to the New York Post.

 Its legendary roots began with Pina Alleva who first immigrated to NYC back in the 1800s.
 Since then, the business has been passed down through various members across five generations of the Alleva family, now currently helmed by Karen King.

-Not only was there a lack of tourists in Little Italy throughout the hardest parts of pandemic, the unfortunate closures of nearby businesses in the neighborhood that used to rely on Alleva’s many products only added to shop’s loss of profits, noted the Post.
-Though King turned to take-out and catering services, it wasn’t enough.
-As reported by the Post, King shared: “We’re fighting to get some time to pay up.
-That’s all we’re asking for.”
+Not only was there a lack of tourists in Little Italy throughout the hardest parts of pandemic, the unfortunate closures of nearby businesses in the neighborhood that used to rely on Alleva’s many products only added to shop’s loss of profits, noted The Post.
+Though King turned to take-out and catering services, it wasn’t enough to cover the $23,756 in monthly rent.

 Though it’s highest praises come from its homemade mozzarella and ricotta, the shop offers more Italian fare and quality to-go entrees like sandwiches, dried meats, and pasta that you can’t get just anywhere.